Numerical Quadrature for Singular Integrals on Fractals: Evaluation of singular integrals

-In this section we show how the error bounds we derived for the singular integrals in \S\ref{sec:singlesingular} and \S\ref{sec:nonoverlap} can be written in terms of the quantity $N:=|L_h(\Gamma)|$, as was discussed for the regular integrals of \S\ref{sec:Errors} in Remark~\ref{rem:ErrVsCost}.
+In this section we show how the error bounds we derived for the singular integrals in Subsection \ref{sec:singlesingular} and Subsection \ref{sec:nonoverlap} can be written in terms of the quantity $N:=|L_h(\Gamma)|$, as was discussed for the regular integrals of Subsection \ref{sec:Errors} in Remark~\ref{rem:ErrVsCost}.
 As well as allowing us to determine the dependence of our error bounds on the computational cost of the quadrature rules, this also allows us to clarify the limiting behaviour of our bounds as $(d-t)\to 0$.
-To this purpose, we now consider relative errors, and restrict our attention in this section to uniform IFSs.
+To this purpose, we now consider relative errors, and restrict our attention in this section to homogeneous IFSs and the case $\mu=\mu'=\cH^d|_\Gamma$.